Tipps

 If you measure and record your basal body temperature on a daily basis, you get a temperature curve.
 By looking at the visible change in temperature, you can narrow down the approximate time of ovulation.
 The egg cell can be fertilized for around 12 to 24 hours after ovulation.
 As sperm can survive in the female body for up to five days, women have around five to six fertile days per cycle.

-According to NFP, measuring your temperature, combined with monitoring your cervical mucus or cervix, is how you determine your non-fertile days.
+Measuring your temperature, combined with monitoring your cervical mucus or cervix, is how you determine your fertile days.
 The symptothermal method isn’t robust until after three cycles – the more measurements and the more cycles, the easier it becomes to accurately narrow down the fertility window.

 Why should I choose a Bluetooth® ovulation thermometer?